FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/open-source-vs-commercial.md

 This is one of the main benefits of a commercial provider.
 They are responsible for all the maintenance of their product.
 Because you're paying for the product directly, this is one area you no longer have to worry about.
 You are trading money for time.

 However, unlike with open source, you have less freedom to make fixes yourself.
-So if you have a feature or a fix that you believe should be in the product, the most you can do is try to convince someone at the vendor to get that prioritized.
+So if you have a feature or a fix that you believe should be in the product, you try to convince someone at the vendor to get that prioritized.
 With an open-source solution, you could fix it yourself, if you are willing to accept the maintenance burden.

+That said, many commercial vendors accept community input to their roadmap and let you file bugs.
+Some vendors, such as FusionAuth, even offer professional services agreements which can ensure feature delivery on a schedule.

 If you are worried about access to the source code if the commercial vendor goes out of business, ask about a source code escrow.
 Some providers are willing to add a provision to their contract with you.

 ### Security Responsibility

 As with maintenance responsibility, the responsibility for the security of a commercial product is on the vendor.
-They will be the ones applying patches and (hopefully) doing frequent security audits to ensure their product is secure.
+They will be the ones applying patches and performing frequent security audits to ensure their product is secure.
 These could include running internal security reviews, a bug bounty program, or hiring a pentesting firm to test the product's security.

 It may take longer to find bugs than it would with an open-source product where more people from all sorts of different backgrounds are invested in the security of the product and review it frequently.
 While the security responsibility may not be on you as a customer, you _do_ have the responsibility to [perform due diligence on any potential vendor](/learn/expert-advice/identity-basics/due-diligence-authentication-vendors/) and ensure that they take the security of their product seriously.
 One way to do that is to examine the vendor's public security policy.
 Another is to look at the [CVE database](https://cve.mitre.org/) and see how vulnerabilities are handled.